Nout1/CH32V003-J4M6/2-way Traffic Light/README.md

 # Easy, small, cheap Traffic-Light
 Tiny, cheap 2-way traffic light, using 4, 3 or even only 2 GPIOs demonstrated on CH32V003-J4M6

-Many schematics for traffic lights have been published, often using an arduino or 555 timer chips.
+Many schematics for traffic lights have been published, often using an arduino or cd4017 + 555 timer chips.
 The traffic light presented here differenciates by its simplicity, very small footprint and a very low cost.
 Still it's a real 2-way traffic light using a red, yellow and green LED for each light.
 Limitation: it work on 3.3V up to 5V

 Three versions will be presented:
-* Option1, using 4 GPIOs offering more freedoms
+* Option1, using 4 GPIOs and offering more freedoms
 * Option2, an optimization of option 1 using 3 GPIOs at the cost of adding 1 NMOS
 * Option3, a minimal solution only using 2 GPIOs at the cost of adding 1 NMOS + 1 PMOS

-All schematics use the very cheap CH32V003-J4M6 but in fact any other MCU including arduino, ESP, attiny, pic etc... could be used
+All schematics use the very cheap CH32V003-J4M6 MCU but in fact any other MCU, including arduino, ESP, attiny, pic etc... could be used
-The code was written using the MountRiver IDE
+The code was written using the free MounRiver IDE from WCH

 # How it works: